CU-VIREO374

 Details about fusion method, performance comparisons, and data format can be found in our technical report.

-note: the 2009 release also includes additional detection scores of the 20 concepts announced in TRECVID 2009, generated from new models trained on TRECVID 2009 development data using similar method.
-Technical citation for these new scores is still the technical report.
+note09: in addition to the detection scores generated from the old models trained on TRECVID 2005 developement data, the 2009 release also includes additional detection scores of the 20 concepts announced in TRECVID 2009, generated from new models trained on TRECVID 2009 development data using similar method.

-For problems or questions regarding this download site, please contact Web Master.
+For problems or questions regarding this download site, please contact Yu-Gang Jiang.